impostorsguides/impostorsguides.github.io/rbenv/part-2/2-h-content.md

 echo "size of PATH: ${#paths}"
 ```

-We first echo the size of the un-split “$PATH” variable.
+We first echo the size of the un-split "$PATH" variable.
 Remember, the `#` char inside the parameter expansion, before your parameter, tells bash to expand the expansion to the size of the parameter.
 Since `PATH` is a single long string here, the size will be the # of characters in the string.
 Then we create a new variable, `paths`, which is the PATH string split into an array according to the delimiter we set.
 We then echo the size of that new variable.
 When we run this script, we get:

 ```
 $ ./foo